AJAYKRISHNANPV/chaotic_sapien_projects/Board game_main/README.md

-This is a sample java project with maven build
+This is a sample java project
+- maven build
+- java project